Whose shoes shall I wear to mull over James Damore’s memo?

 In this Bloomberg article, Megan McArdle says, “Thinking back to those women I knew in IT, I can’t imagine any of them would have spent a weekend building a fiber-channel network in her basement.”
 Then how come Rear Admiral Grace Hopper created one of the world’s first compilers (in her spare time) in 1952.

 Megan further says that women have less affinity for mechanical things than men, even as extremely young children.
-This could lead to an environment in which women who could be great engineers decide they’d rather do something else.
+This preference could lead to an environment in which women who could be great engineers decide they’d instead do something else.
 Then how does she explain that in 2005, women earned 55% of the computer science bachelor degrees in India?
 Does biology follow borders?

-Though, I know for a fact that in India children study major fields such as computer science, medicine, engineering to get stable jobs.
+Though, I know for a fact that in India children study significant fields such as computer science, medicine, engineering to get stable jobs.
 Passions come later.
 Could you even factor in all these options and priorities and choices that people have to make which would get reflected in the careers they pursue?
-I bet it does not seem so simple now.
+I bet it does not seem simple now.

 Adam Grant, the renown author, and psychologist says that the gender differences have been vastly exaggerated.
 He says that across 128 domains of the mind and behavior, “78% of gender differences are small or close to zero.”
 And in leadership, which Damore has said would be more stressful for women, they are rated as more competent.